 This is one of the biggest characteristics of the serve that creates so many problems.

 Luckily, I’ve got three powerful drills and concepts that will help improve your tennis technique and serve rhythm.

 First, it all starts in the first six inches of the motion.
 Many players often make the wrong move at the beginning of their tennis serve motion.

 They tend to move too fast with their arms, instead of turning their shoulders.

-When you get going too fast, there is a high chance that you’ll end up slowing down your tennis serve motion at the trophy position, and throwing your serve rhythm off.
+When you start too fast, there is a high chance that you’ll slow down your serve motion at the trophy position.
+In fact, this will completely though off your serve rhythm.

-Consequently, you’ll lose consistency, and compromise your ability to add more power on your tennis serve, which is a big problem.
+Consequently, you’ll lose consistency, and compromise your ability to add more power on your tennis serve.

 Now, you may be asking Jeff how can I fix this common issue on my serve?